This is the process for transferring an order for possession against a tenant to the High Court for enforcement.

-Step 1 – leave to transfer
+Step 1 – application to transfer

+The application is made using form N244.
+There is a court fee.
 Permission to transfer the order for possession to the High Court for enforcement must be applied for and obtained under Section 42 of the County Courts Act 1984.

 The best time to do this is at the point of initial application for the order for possession.

 If you did not obtain permission at the time of initial application, then you can do so using form N244, which incurs a court fee.

 You can instruct us online - here is our online instruction form.

 We will ask you whether you wish to obtain a writ of possession or a combined writ of possession and writ of control (for the recovery of rent arrears).

 Step 3 – issue of a writ of possession

 Once you have instructed us, we will manage the rest of the process on your behalf to obtain the writ.
 There is a court fee for the writ of possession.